Store

 Air Travel Tips for Adrenal Fatigue

 Most of us take air travel for granted.
-Those with Adrenal Fatigue Syndrome (AFS) often find this a grueling and dreaded experience.
-The weaker the adrenals, the higher the chance that air travel can trigger an adrenal crash.
+Those with Adrenal Fatigue often find this a grueling and dreaded experience.
+The weaker the adrenals, the higher the chance air travel can trigger an adrenal crash.
 The following air travel tips serve to prepare you and ensure you arrive in the best shape possible.

 Air Travel Tips: Before You Go